JJJV/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+// ANSWER:  the value of charles.homeplanet continues to be Pluto.
+The value changes to Jupiter for charlesFromJupiter.homePlanet, since a struct assigns values to the copies of that struct and changing the value of the struct doesn't affect the copies and vicecversa.

 ### Question 7